The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/openers.md

 > *Should I use Refulgent Arrow between Stormbite and Caustic Bite if I get a proc?*

 No, getting both DoTs up as soon as possible is slightly better.

 \--

+> *Should I burn Pitch Perfect at less than three stacks after the 24 (WM timer) proc?*

+No, go ahead and wait for the 21 proc.
+Even though it will lose one buff, this is an overall gain.

+\--